torchnyu/blog/_posts/2021-03-13-grades-dont-matter.md

 should keep learning, but approach it as a genuine interest.
 The problem I see with so many NYU students is that they focus too much on the grades and not on the learning.

+If you're a CS major, I'd hope that you like CS.
+If that is the case, then you should learn because you enjoy it, and coincidentally get decent grades.
+If you don't like CS, well grades can be a decent indicator of whether you're putting in enough work, but they're not a sufficient indicator of whether you'll be an employable CS graduate.
+Either way, you shouldn't use grades as your metric for success.
+I suppose that's a more accurate way of phrasing this post, but hey, it isn't as eyecatching.